Nicholas Winterton: Member of Parliament

 Winterton was elected to the House of Commons at the third attempt, winning a by-election in Macclesfield in September 1971.
 He is considered a right-wing Conservative, opposing the reduction of the age of consent for same-sex sexual relations to 16, the ban on fox hunting and supporting Section 28 and the reintroduction of capital punishment.

 For some years he was a member of the Conservative Monday Club and on 26 January 1981, he was the Guest-of-Honour at the club's Africa Group Dinner at St Stephen's Club, Westminster, where Harold Soref was in the chair.
 He is also a signatory to The Freedom Association's Better Off Out campaign, opposing Britain's membership of the European Union.
 He wears a small badge in the design of the pound sterling symbol to signify his opposition to any plans for the Euro being adopted as Britain's national currency.
-In the late 1980s he was with several other MPs a member of the parliamentary advisory board of the Western Goals Institute.
+In the late 1980s he was with several other MPs a member of the parliamentary advisory board of far-right think tank the Western Goals Institute.

 Although never promoted to a ministerial or shadow role, he served as a member of the Social services Select committee between 1979 and 1990 and was then chairman of the Health Select Committee (1990–92).
 Winterton was a member of the Speaker's Panel of Chairmen.
 He was also a member of the Select Committee on the Modernisation of the House of Commons and served as a vice-chairman of the 1922 Committee.
 Winterton was one of the few MPs to ask a question at Tony Blair's last Prime Minister's Questions: he demanded a referendum on the EU Reform Treaty.
 He was knighted by Elizabeth II in the 2002 Birthday Honours for services to Parliament.